opentechcommunity/docs/TASK FRAMEWORK.md

 1. Sharing reflection: This may include sharing what has been learned, anything that has been achieved, interesting findings or problems/situations to be solved.

 2. Cross learning: Contact with clubs of other colleges and set a date to share clubs’ knowledge either remotely or in-person.
 To make this meeting beneficial, define the need and purpose of the meeting very well.

+##### Additional note
+This ‘task framework’ is developed by Open Tech Community, with an intention to support building a career in open technologies and suggested to be followed by tech clubs inside a college/campus whose purpose is to learn and share the concept or contribute to and develop the products and services of open technologies.